Christ the Redeemer in Rio de Janeiro Tickets and Tours

 Near Christ the Redeemer| ©bossa07

-Christ the Redeemer is not only Rio de Janeiro's main attraction and one of the new seven wonders of the modern world, but also one of the most visited monuments on the planet, so you can't say you know the city until you've climbed to the top of Corcovado Hill to discover this marvel of 20th century architecture.
+Christ the Redeemer is not only the main attraction in Rio de Janeiro and one of the new seven wonders of the modern world, but also one of the most visited monuments on the planet, so you can't say you know the city until you've climbed to the top of Corcovado Hill to discover this marvel of 20th-century architecture.

-In addition, from the 710 meters above sea level of Christ the Redeemer you will be able to contemplate some of the best views of Rio de Janeiro, which will allow you to distinguish from the Guanabara Bay to the most famous favelas of the city.
+What's more, from the 710 meters above sea level of Christ the Redeemer, you can enjoy some of the best views of Rio de Janeiro, allowing you to see everything from Guanabara Bay to the city's most famous favelas.

-If you are religious you can also consider Christ the Redeemer as a pilgrimage site, a facet that you can discover especially if you plan to visit Rio de Janeiro during Christmas or during liturgical dates.
+If you are religious, you can also consider Christ the Redeemer as a place of pilgrimage, a facet that you can discover especially if you plan to visit Rio de Janeiro during Christmas or during liturgical dates.

 Tips for visiting Christ the Redeemer in Rio de Janeiro